nwjun/ICT-Club-KMM/W1/README.md

 | --------- | ---------------------------------------------------------- |
 | *prompt*  | A String, representing a default message before the input. |

+:exclamation: input get from user has string type:exclamation:

 ```python
 a = input("What's your name?")